PinYin-Software-Developers/CS5097-Mixed_Reality/README.md

 ## 📄 Final Submission Report

-This repository hosts the complete submission for our CS5097 Mixed Reality project, “Mixed Reality Alien Shooter.”
+This repository contains the complete submission for our CS5097 Mixed Reality project, **"Mixed Reality Alien Shooter."**
-To improve clarity and maintainability, we have **modularized** the repository by separating gameplay content, development logs, and visual documentation into distinct branches.
+To improve clarity and maintainability, we have **modularized** the repository by organizing gameplay content, development logs, and visual documentation into distinct branches.

 ---